VovaTch/AttentionChess-2.0/README.md

 <img src="https://github.com/VovaTch/AttentionChess-2.0/blob/master/Attchess.png" alt="drawing" width="500"/>

 A personal project for creating a transformer encoder-decoder-based chess engine.
 This is the sequel version, bigger and better!
 This project is based on PyTorch and Python Chess.
 Here I use a sparse encoder-only architecture with ~32 million parameters to output a policy (as a 4864-dimension classification vector) and value, ranging from 1 to -1.
 In the post-processed outputs, 1 is white player winning and -1 is black player winning.
-Currently it's
+Currently it's supervised training only from a dataset of games on Lichess.
+In the future self play from the beginning and a random position will be implemented.

 [Weights available in Google Drive](https://drive.google.com/file/d/1QOoo4FKA2kCCpRhDRqsSsNX-YGkb2In3/view?usp=sharing)